 Late game vision

-By now, the choice of warding trinket between Warding Totem and Oracle Alteration is a toss-up.
+By now, the choice of warding trinket between Stealth Ward and Oracle Lens is a toss-up.
 It basically boils down to a choice between making sure that the enemy can’t see you, or making sure that you can see your enemy, assuming you cannot rely on your team as well to obtain full vision control.
 Seeing your opponent is crucial since it is rarely possible for you to kill an unseen enemy, but not being seen yourself can also make the difference between outplaying and ambushing your opponents, or getting instantly caught by CC and killed.

 Flash is a good spell, has always been and always will be.
 It has insane synergy with your W and R and makes you blink all over the place, gives you massive assassination range, clutch escapes, ect.
 The same as any other LB guide would tell you.